drecuk/VR8Df/README.md

 ## 1. Overview
-The **8Df Co-Ideation Assistant** is a human–AI collaborative system that guides users through designing VR experiences using the **Dimensionality Framework (8Df)**—a theoretical model covering eight experiential dimensions:
+The **8Df Co-Ideation Assistant** is a human–AI collaborative system that guides users through designing VR experiences using the **Dimensionality Framework (8Df)**—a theoretical model covering eight VR experiential dimensions:

 - Spatial
 - Sensory